-Agassiz Apartments is a 12-unit apartment building located in Ulen.
+Agassiz Apartments, 114 2nd St NE, Ulen, MN, is a 12-unit apartment building.
 Eleven of the units are one-bedrooms (about 650 sq. ft.) and one is a 2-bedroom, and residents must have a disabling condition or be 62 or older to reside there.
 Residents pay 30% of their income towards their rent and utilities.
 The remainder of the rent is subsidized by HUD through a Housing Assistance Payment (HAP) contract with HUD.